About the Journal

 Te Kaharoa is supported by a diverse and distinguished group of editors with extensive and diverse scholarly and cultural expertise.
 The editors are particularly dedicated to the support and encouragement of new scholarship through detailed and constructive refereeing.

-Open Access policy
+Copyright and Open Access policy

-This journal utilizes the LOCKSS system to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.
+LOCKSS is a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.